jimdn/restful/README.md

 ## Feature Overview

-- Define the structure of the data resource (including json and bson2 tags), then you can implement the CURD service of HTTP+JSON.
+- Define the structure of the data resource (including json and bson tags), then you can implement the CURD service of HTTP+JSON.
 The protocol is as follows:

 | HTTP Method | Path | URL params | Explain |
 |------|-----|------|-----|